d-murphy/nysdrillteams/README.md

 ### To Do

+* Try to add some db-related functions to loadData
+* add rename function to do overwrites
+* overwrite runs db with new trackLUT
+* do tournaments

 * handle cursor for getFilteredRuns
 * considering select columns for some requests
 * state record flags are run in runDb
 * index on tournamentId?
 * test insert / delete / update, once tournaments are available.

+* unsure about teams class and circuit

 * add cors